 For example, if you have a tax-free municipal bond with a 3% yield to maturity and your marginal tax rate is 35%…

 The taxable equivalent yield is 3%/(1-.35) which is 4.615%.

 Tax-Free Equivalent Yield

 If you use the calculator above to find the yield to maturity on a taxable bond, you can also compare that to a tax-free municipal bond by multiplying by (1-your marginal tax rate) instead of dividing.
 Working the previous example backwards, suppose you calculate a yield to maturity on a taxable of 4.615%.
 The tax-free equivalent is 4.615% x (1-.35) which is 3%

 Bond prices fluctuate when interest rates change.
 You can use the calculator to see how your bond’s price will change to reflect changes in the yield to maturity.

 To solve for your bonds new price select “I want to solve for price”.
-Then, input your bond’s coupon, face value, remaining years to maturity, and compounding frequency, and the bond’s new yield to maturity.
+Then, input your bond’s coupon, face value, remaining years to maturity, compounding frequency, and the bond’s new yield to maturity.

 You can use this calculator to calculate the yield to call on a callable bond.
 Simply set it to calculate the yield to maturity.
 For the face value, add the call premium to the par value.